Skip to main content

 Initially, I planned to split this into two sections: Upsides and Downsides.
 But truth be told, I couldn't round up enough downsides to warrant a separate section.
 So, if you've hit a snag with Testcontainers, let's chat!
 I'm all ears (or eyes).
 Alright, let's highlight the characteristics of the library:

-• Simple to implement tests, evaluate, and giving maintenance
+• Simple to implement tests, evaluate, and give maintenance

 • Easy to run them locally or in the CI/CD execution